CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 This step consists of setting up the Snowflake database where we want to install the toolbox.
 A Snowflake account and cluster are required.

-We'll create a database named "carto" to hold the CARTO Analytics Toolbox.This is the recommended setup; in case you need to install it in an existing database you can follow the instructions further below.
+We'll create a schema named "carto" in the database where you want the CARTO Analytics Toolbox installed.

-We also recommend having a dedicated user called "carto" to manage the CARTO Analytics Toolbox.
-The following script will create the user, database, schema and role to be used for the installation.
+We recommend having a dedicated user called "carto" to manage the CARTO Analytics Toolbox.
+The following script will create the user, schema and role to be used for the installation in your database.
 Note that this script must be executed by an [account administrator](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html#using-the-accountadmin-role)

 ```sql
 -- Set admin permissions